-Distribution Area 3 is that area which is east of the Cataraqui River.
-Distribution Area 3 is comprised of over 70km of water mains, 1 water booster station, 2 elevated storage facilities, over 250 main line valves, and over 300 fire hydrants and their associated isolation valves.
+Distribution Area 3 is the area east of the Cataraqui River.
+Distribution Area 3 is comprised of over 70 km of water mains, 1 water booster station, 2 elevated storage facilities, over 250 main line valves, and over 300 fire hydrants and their associated isolation valves.